kndo/leetcode-python/README.md

 # LeetCode Python Solutions
 This repo contains my Python solutions to LeetCode problems.
-I try to give ample documentation to maximize the pedagogy of my solutions, including time and space complexity and how I arrived at them.
+I try to give ample documentation to maximize the pedagogy of my solutions, including time and space complexity and how I arrive at them.

 For expediency, when problems involve an array, I am OK with using a Python list instead and using the following operations: